-4.1.1 Recommendation: Amend state law to expressly allowing victims of trafficking and CSEC to obtain exparte civil orders of protection against their exploiters.

-Policy Goal 4.2 Ineligibility factors for crime victims' compensation do not prevent victims of child sex trafficking and commercial sexual exploitation of children (CSEC) from accessing compensation.
+- 4.1.1 Recommendation: Amend state law to expressly allowing victims of trafficking and CSEC to obtain exparte civil orders of protection against their exploiters.
+(See Issue Brief 4.1.) - Policy Goal 4.2 Ineligibility factors for crime victims' compensation do not prevent victims of child sex trafficking and commercial sexual exploitation of children (CSEC) from accessing compensation. - PARTIALLY MET

-Although Arkansas's crime victims' compensation laws define "victim" broadly enough to include victims of child sex trafficking and CSEC, ineligibility factors may prevent a commercially sexually exploited child from accessing an award.
+Arkansas's crime victims' compensation laws exempt victims of child sex trafficking and CSEC, from some, but not all, ineligibility factors, leaving some commercially sexually exploited children without access to an award.
 For purposes of accessing crime victims' compensation, Ark.
 Code Ann. § 16-90-703(11)(A) (Definitions.) defines "victim" as follows: